Clyybber/vulkanim/README.md

 # vulkanim
 Vulkan bindings for nim

+# Features:
-(using distinct cints instead of enums, because nim's enums don't support duplicate values)
+ * uses `distinct cint` instead of `enum` for the various vulkan constants, because nim's enums don't support duplicate values.
+ * automatically converts FlagBit types to the appropriate Flags for convenience
+ * includes a macro (called `vk`) to vulkan callbacks at runtime